WHAT THE TRAIL FOUNDERS SAID-1921

 We continue eastward from Illinois into Indiana, beginning with YTA Indiana Mile Marker 000.0 assigned to the starting point at the Illinois-Indiana state line.

-Select shortcuts below, on map, or simply Scroll Down.
+Select shortcuts on map, the list, or simply Scroll Down.

 For Directions, click the Indiana YTA Mile Marker Numbers (below) linking you to a real-time map.